Land Rover Discovery By Vilner Has Fine, Leather Upholstery, Wood Trim

 Gallery: Land Rover Discovery By Vilner

+The owner must have a close connection to this Discovery to have Vilner update it, rather than buying a new one.
 Land Rover updated the Discovery for the 2018 model year by adding standard autobrake with pedestrian detection throughout the range.
 The 3.0-liter turbodiesel engine also became available on the SE trim after previously being for the HSE and HSE Luxury grades.
 The models also got an enlarged infotainment screen with a 10-inch display in the SE and 12.3-inch monitor on the HSE.
 Plus, there was a newly available head-up display as an option.

 Land Rover intends to update the Discovery for the 2021 model year by adding a mild-hybrid powerplant to the lineup.
 We don't have spy shots of it yet, but we expect there would also be styling tweaks and possibly improved technology.